The Children of William Wetmore and Ann Ponting

 Mary Wetmore was born on 11 November 1808 and baptised 21 April 1809 at Hill, the daughter of William and Ann Wetmore of Hill.

 Mary Wetmore, spinster "from Hill", married Charles Jones of Berkeley on 11 May 1836 at Hill.
 The witnesses were Wm Wetmore and Mary Jones .
 Charles Jones was the brother of John Jones who married Mary Ponting (Appendix C) and Jane Jones who married Henry Ponting (Chapter 4).
-The Jones family are detailed at Appendix K.
+The Jones family are covered in Appendix K.

 In 1851 Charles, aged 42 and Mary, aged 41 were living at Barrow Hill Farm, Westbury on Trym.
 They had, by then, a daughter Mary Anne Jones, aged 11.
 Charles is described as a farmer of 152 acres with 1 indoor and 2 outdoor labourers.